playfulprogramming/playfulprogramming/content/blog/integrating-android-code-in-unity/index.md

 ### Using the Jar Resolver {#using-jar-resolver}

 Using the Jar resolver is fairly straightforward.
-Whenever you want to use a depenedency in your Android code, you can add them to a file within [the `Assets/AndroidCode` folder](#setup-a-development-environment) that adds dependencies with the same keys as you'd typically find in a `build.gradle` file for dependencies
+Whenever you want to use a dependency in your Android code, you can add them to a file within [the `Assets/AndroidCode` folder](#setup-a-development-environment) that adds dependencies with the same keys as you'd typically find in a `build.gradle` file for dependencies

 ```xml
 <!-- DeviceNameDependencies.xml -->